Persepolis: Construction

 Darius I's construction of Persepolis was carried out parallel to that of the Palace of Susa.
 According to Gene R. Garthwaite, the Susa Palace served as Darius' model for Persepolis.
 Darius I ordered the construction of the Apadana and the Council Hall (Tripylon or the "Triple Gate"), as well as the main imperial Treasury and its surroundings.
 These were completed during the reign of his son, Xerxes I. Further construction of the buildings on the terrace continued until the downfall of the Achaemenid Empire.
-According to the Encyclopædia Britannica, the Greek historian Ctesias mentioned that Darius I's grave was in a cliff face that could be reached with an apparatus of ropes.

-Around 519 BCE, construction of a broad stairway was begun.
 Grey limestone was the main building material used at Persepolis.
 The uneven plan of the terrace, including the foundation, acted like a castle, whose angled walls enabled its defenders to target any section of the external front.

+The workers who built Persepolis were paid for their labour.
+The Elamite administrative tablets found at the site record the issue of silver and foodstuffs to workmen of the royal economy in Persepolis and its suburbs, most frequently Cappadocians, Lydians, Carians, Thracians, Ionians, Sogdians, Bactrians, Babylonians and Egyptians.